Joyous Quilter's Gallery 2009 to 2010

 This quilt started out as a foundation piecing course that I attended and just grabbed fabric from my stash at the last minute.
 The pale lilac and royal blue batiks worked so well together and on rummaging further I discovered another fabric I'd bought a long time ago with a large butterfly print which I originally planned to put on the back.

-Looking at it after the course, I realized that the colors and tones just worked so well together that it definitely deserved a starring role on the front after all and I made it feature as a secondary pattern.
+Looking at it after the course, I realized that the colors and tones of the butterfly fabric just worked so well together that it definitely deserved a starring role on the front after all and I made it feature as a secondary pattern.
 The back uses all the same fabrics and looks nearly as good as the front!

 I emphasized a secondary pattern with echo quilting around the central and corner stars, plus emphasizing the optical illusion of the different shapes made around the centre.
 Finally I used free motion to emphasise the butterflies in the centre and border.